Westcliffe Colorado Adventures in the Sangre de Cristo Mountains

 We made a bee line to Westcliffe one late summer weekend in search of camping and hiking trails.
 Since we had our friend’s jeep, we surprisingly opted for more off-road adventures on four wheels than the two-feet kind.

 Our friend’s jeep easily took us up to an alpine lake to die for, great for paddle boarding and fishing.
 Thanks to Taurin at All the Range Mountaineering Outdoor Gear Store for the great tip and the much needed Sangre de Cristo trail map!
-Read more about Balman Reservoir below.
+Read more about getting to Balman Reservoir below.

 In this post we will skim over lots of great things to do in Westcliffe CO and the Wet Mountain Valley like hiking, ATVing, off-roading, paddling, and enjoying dark night skies at the local observatory.